 I’ve tried other coffee solutions on the sailboat, including the Aeropress, a very popular way of using hot water, a filter, and a press to essentially end up with french press coffee.
 Same with a traditional french press.
 They all work, but it is definitely not espresso, and good lord – the mess that it makes can be epic.
 If you ever botch pushing down on the Aeropress cylinder, the whole thing goes flying.
 And with a french press, you now have a ton of coffee grounds you have to dispose of, and water you need to use to clean it all out.

 A few months ago, my friend and crew member Jake gave me a wonderful gift that I think would be at home on a sailboat, power boat, or in your bag when you travel.
-It is a combo product from Wacaco that includes their Nanopresso unit, combined with an adapter for Nespresso pods– you can actually get them both here together for cheaper.
+It is a combo product from Wacaco that includes their Nanopresso unit, combined with an adapter for Nespresso pods.
 With this tiny, portable device, you add hot water, pop a Nespresso capsule in the end, pump it about 15-20 times, and you have full on espresso without the big machine or the power usage!

 The whole unit is very compact and made of rugged plastic.
 You can use espresso-ground coffee or Nespresso pods if you have both attachments.

 Nanopresso yellow tattoo model – picture courtesy of Wacaco

 You can see both versions above.
 On the left is the Nespresso version, while on the right is the espresso-ground coffee version.
 You can see the waffle print in the left hand Nespresso version where the foil front of the pod will rest.
 On the right, the upper bucket is where the coffee would go.

 If you’re using coffee, it is important to get a finely ground, espresso-style coffee to use in the system.
 You’ll be putting it under a decent amount of pressure, and if you have standard coffee that is ground much more coarsely, you won’t get a good pull (push?) from the system.